 - Cataracts are another common complication of diabetes.
 Cataracts occur when the proteins in the lens of the eye begin to break down, causing the lens to become cloudy.
 People with diabetes are more likely to develop cataracts at a younger age than those without diabetes.

 - Glaucoma is another complication of diabetes that can lead to vision loss or blindness.
 Glaucoma occurs when the pressure inside the eye becomes too high, damaging the optic nerve.
-People with diabetes are at an increased risk for developing glaucoma.
+People with diabetes are at an increased risk of developing glaucoma.

 What Can You Do to Prevent Diabetic Eye Disease?

 The best way to prevent diabetic eye disease is to keep your blood sugar levels under control.
 This can be done through diet, exercise, and medication if necessary.
-If you have diabetes, it’s also important to have regular comprehensive dilated eye exams so that any problems can be detected early and treated accordingly.
+If you have diabetes, it’s also important to have regular eye exams so that any problems can be detected early and treated accordingly.